djhworld/bigdan-table/README.md

 ![Alt text](/sstable.png?raw=true "SSTable")

 Blocks are of fixed length and block size is stored in the header.
-All blocks are compressed using GZIP.
+All blocks are compressed using a defined compression algorithm.
-Footer is compressed using GZIP.
+Footer is compressed using a defined compression algorithm.

 Reader will